amethyst/amethyst/README.md

 $ cargo run --example pong
 ```

-There is quite a few prototype games that were made with amethyst.
+There are quite a few prototype games that were made with amethyst.
 A list will be available soon.
 While we create this list, feel free to join our discord and ask about which projects are currently being made with amethyst.

 For a full-blown "Hello World" tutorial check out the [Getting Started][gs] chapter